masamitsu-murase/gitlfs_with_nginx/README.md

    # Specify a port of this LFS server.
    EXTERNAL_PORT=2000
    # Specify a secret key used by the LFS server.
+   #  Note that the key must be less than or equal to 64 bytes.
    SECRET_KEY=0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef
    ```
 3. Run Docker.